ReDI-School/javascript/Material/Project 1 - Week 1 - Variables and Operators/teacher_guide.md

 ---

 ## **Expected Outcomes**
-By the end of this lesson, students should:
+By the end of this milestone, students should:
 1. Understand how to declare and use variables effectively.
 2. Perform calculations and manipulate data using operators.
 3. Dynamically combine data into outputs using template literals.